ibm-cloud-docs/discovery/element-classification.md

 After selecting the `Default Contract Configuration` in the tooling, you can upload your documents.
 If you are unfamiliar with creating collections and uploading documents, see [Getting started with the tooling](/docs/services/discovery?topic=discovery-getting-started#getting-started).

-## Classified Elements
+## Classified elements
 {: #classified-elements}

-Once a document has been indexed with Element Classification, it will be returned with an `elements` array as part of the searchable document.
+After a document has been indexed with Element Classification, it is returned with an `elements` array as part of the searchable document.

 Each object in the `elements` array describes an element of the contract that {{site.data.keyword.discoveryshort}} has identified.
 The following code represents a typical element: